rabbitmq/rabbitmq-website/site/release-notes/README-3.5.0.txt

 26631 Work around a possible hang in Erlang's "global" (since 3.4.2) 26614 Ensure rabbitmqctl.bat exits with code 1 if ERLANG_HOME is incorrect
       (since 1.0.0)
-26426 Ensure epmd is running on Windows, even if the user who executed
+26426 Ensure epmd is restarted on Windows if it ends up running as a normal
-      rabbitmq* commands logged out (since 1.0.0) 26595 Fix a crash when querying SSL certificate info while the connection is closing (since 2.1.1)
+      user and thus getting killed on logout (since 1.0.0) 26595 Fix a crash when querying SSL certificate info while the connection is closing (since 2.1.1)
 26610 Restore the timeout error message while waiting for other cluster nodes